socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 <!-- TODO (v2) SSD step 5 has more, for instance provider/backend mapping -->

 Note that one could use a structure that deviates from the template.
-This is ok according to our second rule of method adoption "do not follow templates blindly, but adopt them to your needs".
+This is ok according to our second rule of method adoption: "do not follow templates blindly, but adopt them to your needs".

 <!-- TODO Decision making examples missing here, see activity and tutorial 1 (?) -->